 Back in January 2019, the NBM had determined groups of shareholders in two Moldovan banks Fincombank and Energbank as having acted in concert and triggered the above share cancellation process.
-During 1.5 years none of such external intervention has been resolved.
+During more than 2 years none of such external intervention has been fully resolved.